bazelbuild/bazel/site/docs/skylark/rules.md

 time a user is not interested in specifying what tool the rule uses.
 Inside the rule's implementation function, this is treated the same as other dependencies.

-If you want to provide an implcit dependency without allowing the user to override that value, you can make the attribute *private* by giving it a name that begins with an underscore (`_`).
+If you want to provide an implicit dependency without allowing the user to override that value, you can make the attribute *private* by giving it a name that begins with an underscore (`_`).
 Private attributes must have default values.
 It generally only makes sense to use private attributes for implicit